Portvila Safety Guide

 Safe with Precautions

-Port Vila is a generally safe tropical destination where common-sense precautions and awareness of natural hazards will ensure a secure and enjoyable visit.
+Port Vila is a friendly destination where basic precautions regarding personal belongings, health, and road safety will ensure a trouble-free visit.

 Emergency Numbers